U.S. Army Command, Intelligence, Signals, Etc:

 There was a lot to ' Signals Operations in Vietnam, Line-men, Operators, Maintenance/repairmen, Decoders, And other various "Wireless Radio, and Telephone Operators, Air-Ground Communications, all run by Batteries, or Generator and their Operators, and maintenance mechanics, and other Personal assigned to 'Signal's':

-By July of 1964, the 362nd, Signal Company had some 216 Enlisted Men, with 12 Officers.
-Then commenced Operation Back Porch, this was not a battle but the use of AN/MRC-85 Troposphere Scatter Microwave Communications Systems linking Saigon, Nha Trang, Quin Nhon, and, Danang, and linking Nha Trang to Pleiku and Ubon.
+By July of 1964, the 362nd Signal Company had some 216 Enlisted Men, with 12 Officers.
+Then commenced Operation Back Porch, which was not a battle but the use of AN/MRC-85 Troposphere Scatter Microwave Communications Systems linking Saigon, Nha Trang, Qui Nhon, and Danang, and linking Nha Trang to Pleiku and Ubon.

 There were many other kinds of radio communications being operated by the 362nd Signal Company, one of these was the TRC-90 Microwave link system joining Soc Trang to Vinh Long and Phulan, linking Phu Lam with Gia Nghia, Ban Me Thuot, and, Pleiku, that provided the links to Danang, Hue, and Quang Ngai.

 The 362nd Signals Company had been from June 1967 to June 1968, under command by the 73rd Signal Battalion.
 Their motto had been “Hang Loose with the Deuce."
-Officially what these fellows’ MOS was I don't know there was - 0505 Radio Systems Officer, 05C Radio Teletype Operator, 05D EW/SIGINT Identifier, 05E Voice-Radio Operator, 05F Radio Teletypewriter Operator,
+Officially, what these fellows’ MOS was, I don't know, where there was - 0505 Radio Systems Officer, 05C Radio Teletype Operator, 05D EW/SIGINT Identifier, 05E Voice-Radio Operator, 05F Radio Teletypewriter Operator,

 05G Signal Security Specialist, 05H EW/SIGINT Morse Interceptor, and the 05K EW/SIGINT Non-Morse Interceptors officially.